Richard Ridyard

 Postgraduate training

-Teaching Training Seminar Program, United Kingdom, University of Oxford, 2013 - 2014
+Teaching Training Seminar Programme, United Kingdom, University of Oxford, 2013 - 2014

 Course in Legal Research Methods, United Kingdom, University of Oxford, 2013 - 2014